metricas

 On the other hand, whereas overwhelming evidence undoubtedly concludes that consumption of alcoholic beverages is harmful to human health, yet it is possible to find in the scientific literature, a great number of studies supporting its beneficial effects.130–132 Alcohol toxicity is caused due to its metabolism and metabolites (acetaldehyde).
 Mechanistically, oxidative and nitrosative stress mediators trigger changes in lipid metabolism and fat accumulation, ER stress, cell death (necrosis, apoptosis, necroptosis), alterations in the immune system, inflammation, and fibrosis, oral and intestinal bacterial translocation, fungal dysbiosis, and DNA damage.132 The clinical manifestations of the above-mentioned cellular and molecular mechanisms produce deleterious effects in the cardiovascular system (hypertension, ischemia, stroke, cardiomyopathy, myocarditis and arrythmias), the nervous system (depression and neurobehavioral impairment), the renal system (glomerulonephritis, acute nephropathy and kidney graft failure), the reproductive system (fertility, premature birth, fetal alcohol syndrome), the pancreas (pancreatitis and fibrosis), and most importantly, in the gastrointestinal system where it triggers different subtypes of steatohepatitis, cirrhosis and hepatocellular carcinoma.
 However, alcohol-related carcinogenesis is not liver-centered and tumor in the oral cavity, pharynx, larynx, esophagus and colorectum, and breast cancer have been also associated to alcohol intake.132,133 Importantly, the beneficial effects of alcohol consumption have exclusively been attributed to moderate consumption, usually defined as 1–2 servings/day or 14–28g of alcohol131; however, those doses have recently been challenged as detrimental.134 These supposedly ‘healthy’ effects have been related to the anti-inflammatory, antioxidant and hypotensive properties of several components of alcoholic beverages (polyphenols, xanthohumol).135 Specifically, ethanol regulates cytokine production and the inhibition of the NLRP3 inflammasome in macrophages when taken moderately.136 Therefore, protective effects of moderate consumption have been linked to a decrease rate of myocardial infarction and atherosclerosis, lower risk of developing type 2 diabetes mellitus,137 and immunomodulation in autoimmune diseases such as rheumatoid arthritis.138 Altogether, the individual's susceptibility to alcohol toxicity is determined by genetics (SNPs in target genes),139 gender – women more susceptible, higher rate of death in men –, lifestyle habits (smoking, drug abuse), dietary patterns (high fat, alcohol intake), environmental and other co-morbidities (obesity, synergistic effect with other drugs).

 Finally, drug-induced liver injury (DILI) is a complex, unexpected adverse reaction, in which commonly used drugs cause liver damage.
 DILI has been classified into intrinsic and idiosyncratic types; being the idiosyncratic type -dependent on the patient‘s genetic and non-genetic factors – unpredictable, difficult to diagnose and investigated due to the lack of reliable preclinical models, which are restricted to the intrinsic dose-dependent type of DILI, typically acetaminophen (APAP) overdose.140 As for the mechanism involved, drugs metabolized through phase I and II enzymatic reactions where reactive oxygen species (ROS) will also be generated, are converted into reactive metabolites that create adducts with proteins able to generate mitochondrial and/or reticulum stress.
 These reactive metabolites might also inhibit the bile transporter BSEP, hindering its outflow and biliary excretion.
 The generation of drug-protein adducts, the accumulation of reactive metabolites and the generation of cellular stress, among others, lead to the activation of an immune response.140 A hallmark of DILI is the mitochondrial dysfunction with high ROS formation.141 The preclinical mechanistic studies carried out mostly in animal models of APAP overdose showed that the mitochondrial dysfunction leads to difficulties in managing energetic sources and obtaining energy through the electron transport chain (ETC), resulting in inhibition of mitochondrial fatty acid oxidation (FAO).142,143 Thus, pharmacological activation of PPAR, which target genes involved in FAO and the ETC, alleviates the hepatotoxicity induced by APAP overdose144,145 in a mechanism mediated, at least in part, through the mitochondrial uncoupler protein 2 (UCP2).146 Dysregulated mitochondrial function with deficient FAO, altered activation of PPARs and impaired autophagy are also hallmarks of certain chronic liver diseases such as MASLD147; therefore, it is foreseeable that these patients are more susceptible or have an increased risk for DILI.
 However, the evidence supporting this is weak.
-Whereas existing prospective DILI registries have not identified, neither MASLD, nor the features of metabolic syndrome as a risk factor for DILI, retrospective analysis of clinical databases of patients with biochemical hepatic alterations suggesting MASLD showed a significant increase of the risk of DILI with the drugs mostly involved in this adverse effect in USA.148 On the other hand, several drugs due to its mechanism of action that include enhancement of lipid synthesis or FFA hepatic uptake, inhibition of mitochondrial β-oxidation, lipophagy, as well as impairment of lipid degradation or lipid exportation via VLDL, are inducers or aggravators of pre-existing fatty liver and/or steatohepatitis, which is now called indirect type of DILI.149 Although there is no strong evidence on whether MASLD and other chronic liver disorders generate vulnerability to DILI in general, it has becoming clear, however, that patients with previous liver disease showed a higher risk of mortality than those without, in the American DILIN Registry150 or more recently in of the Spanish DILI Registry (7.5% vs. 1.8%).151 Hence, MASLD might increase the risk of idiosyncratic DILI and chronic liver disease, which poses the patient to a higher risk of serious outcome including death.
+Whereas existing prospective DILI registries have not identified, neither MASLD, nor the features of metabolic syndrome as a risk factor for DILI, retrospective analysis of clinical databases of patients with biochemical hepatic alterations suggesting MASLD showed a significant increase of the risk of DILI with the drugs mostly involved in this adverse effect in USA.148 On the other hand, several drugs due to its mechanism of action that include enhancement of lipid synthesis or FFA hepatic uptake, inhibition of mitochondrial β-oxidation, lipophagy, as well as impairment of lipid degradation or lipid exportation via VLDL, are inducers or aggravators of pre-existing fatty liver and/or steatohepatitis, which is now called indirect type of DILI.149 Although there is no strong evidence on whether MASLD and other chronic liver disorders generate vulnerability to DILI in general, it has become clear that patients with previous liver disease show a higher risk of mortality than those without, in the American DILIN Registry150 or more recently in of the Spanish DILI Registry (7.5% vs. 1.8%).151 Hence, MASLD might increase the risk of idiosyncratic DILI and chronic liver disease, which poses the patient to a higher risk of serious outcome including death.

 Interorgan crosstalk